gessnerfl/terraform-provider-instana/docs/resources/synthetic_test.md

 * `label` - Required - The name of the synthetic monitor
 * `description` - Optional - The name of the synthetic monitor
 * `active` - Optional - Enables/disables the synthetic monitor (defaults to true)
+* `application_id` - Optional - Unique identifier of the Application Perspective.
 * `configuration` - Required - Configuration block
 * `custom_properties` - Optional - A map of key/values which are used as tags
 * `locations` - Required - A list of strings with location IDs